European Master of Science in Nuclear Fusion and Engineering Physics

 Structure

 The two-year FUSION-EP programme comprises four terms.
 The study programme as a whole has to amount to 120 credits and fulfil certain mobility requirements.
-These requirements ensure a Master’s programme with a strong common standard and maximum flexibility, to accommodate students with different interests, language knowledge and background.
+These requirements ensure a master’s programme with a strong common standard and maximum flexibility, to accommodate students with different interests, language knowledge and background.
+Having chosen a study track (Fusion Science or Fusion Engineering), each student resides during the first master year at a university where the chosen track is offered.
+In the second year, the student moves to another university in a different country, still according to the chosen track.

 Labour Market